2016 California Proposition 63: Duncan v. Bonta

 In March 2019, in the case Duncan v.
 Becerra (currently Duncan v.
 Bonta), the Federal District Court stayed enforcement of the new law as the state failed to show how this law didn't violate the Second Amendment or the property rights of owners of previously legal goods.
 On March 29, 2019, Judge Roger Benitez of the United States District Court for the Southern District of California ruled Proposition 63 unconstitutional, citing lawful defensive use of firearms across the state of California, specifically in the hands of women.

 Benitez stated that various violent crimes were far more common than mass shootings, and people can use firearms to defend themselves from them providing the law allows it, giving several examples in the first few pages of the opinion.
 "As in the year 2017, in 2016 there were numerous robberies, rapes, and murders of individuals in California and no mass shootings.
 Nevertheless, a gubernatorial candidate was successful in sponsoring a statewide ballot measure (Proposition 63).
 Californians approved the proposition and added criminalization and dispossession elements to existing law prohibiting a citizen from acquiring and keeping a firearm magazine that is able to hold more than 10 rounds.
 The State now defends the prohibition on magazines, asserting that mass shootings are an urgent problem and that restricting the size of magazines a citizen may possess is part of the solution.

 In August 2020, a three-judge panel of the U.S. Court of Appeals for the Ninth Circuit, in a 2–1 decision, upheld the district court's ruling.
 California Attorney General Xavier Becerra successfully petitioned for en banc rehearing by a wider 11-judge panel of the court.
 Duncan v.
 Bonta was heard en banc by the Ninth Circuit Court on June 22, 2021.
 The en banc Court overturned the lower appellate panel in its ruling, holding that California's regulation of firearms did not violate the 2nd Amendment.
+On June 30, 2022, the US Supreme Court vacated the 9th circuit court of appeals en banc decision and remanded it for reconsideration in light of the New York State Rifle and Pistol Association v.
+Bruen ruling.
+On September 23, 2022, the en banc panel vacated its opinion and remanded it back to Benitez.

+On Friday, September 22, 2023, Benitez declared the California's ban on magazines that hold more than 10 rounds of ammunition to be unconstitutional for the second time, saying it violated the Second Amendment rights of firearm owners.